rea-and/vector-infinity/README.md

 ## Architecture

-- **Database**: SQLite (lightweight, no separate server) for structured data and vector embeddings
+- **Database**: SQLite (lightweight, no separate server) for structured data storage
 - **Backend**: Flask (lightweight web framework) with REST API endpoints
 - **Scheduler**: APScheduler (background task scheduling)
-- **Frontend**: Vanilla HTML/CSS/JS (responsive, mobile-friendly) - Control plane only
+- **Frontend**: Vanilla HTML/CSS/JS (responsive, mobile-friendly) with integrated chat interface
-- **Embedding Service**: Generates and stores vector embeddings for semantic search
+- **Vector Stores**: OpenAI Vector Stores (one per plugin) for semantic search
-- **Custom GPT Integration**: Each plugin exposes endpoints that ChatGPT can call via Actions
+- **Assistant API**: OpenAI Assistants with Vector Store integration for chat

 ### How It Works

 1. **Import**: Plugins fetch data from various sources (Gmail, WhatsApp, WHOOP, etc.) on a schedule
 2. **Storage**: Data is stored in SQLite with metadata (title, content, timestamps, etc.)
-3. **Embeddings**: Vector embeddings are automatically generated during import for semantic search
+3. **Vector Store Upload**: Data is automatically uploaded to OpenAI Vector Stores during import
-4. **API Access**: Each plugin exposes a semantic search endpoint:
-   - `/api/plugins/{plugin_name}/semantic-search` - Semantic search using vector embeddings (Action)
+4. **Assistant Creation**: Each plugin gets an Assistant that uses its Vector Store for context
+5. **Chat**: Users can chat directly in the web UI, and the Assistant uses Vector Store data to answer questions
-5. **Export**: Export endpoints allow downloading data as text files for ChatGPT knowledge upload
+6. **Export**: Export endpoints allow downloading data as text files for external use
-6. **Custom GPT**: Upload the plugin's `custom_gpt_schema.json` to ChatGPT Actions to enable the plugin
-7. **ChatGPT Integration**: ChatGPT automatically calls the semantic search endpoint when you ask questions about your data

-This allows ChatGPT to access your personal data (emails, WhatsApp messages, WHOOP health data) as context when you're having conversations, using semantic search to find relevant information by meaning.
+This provides a seamless chat experience where you can ask questions about your personal data (emails, WhatsApp messages, WHOOP health data) and get intelligent answers using OpenAI's Assistant API with Vector Stores.

 ## Low RAM Optimization